-In the first half of 2009, the toy manufacturing business remained challenging, while in the second half of the year it showed signs of a recovery.
-During the year under review, the industry faced adverse factors such as the global financial crisis, high labour costs, spiralling raw material costs, increasing energy costs and the appreciation of the Renminbi Yuan ("RMB").
+In 2010, toy manufacturers recognised the uncertainties of the global economic recovery and faced continued challenges in the operating environment.
+During the year under review, the industry faced adverse factors such as high inflation, high labour costs, spiralling raw material costs, increasing energy costs and the appreciation of the Renminbi Yuan ("RMB").
 As a result of the increase in statutory minimum wages and labour shortages, factory wages and labour costs have increased.
 In order to prevail in this difficult environment and exploit available opportunities, the Group has continued its stringent control policies in both production and financial management.
 The Group has placed emphasis on modernising and scrutinising production methods to increase efficiency and to maximise productivity, and has continued to develop high value added products and integrate technology with its toy products.